 To earn some money for their daily necessities, they sell tea, which they traditionally cultivate on their land.
 They realise very low prices for their tea, because the Chinese traders who buy it take advantage of the lack of rights and the poverty of these farmers and exploit them.
-The income that the farmers realise with their tea is often lower than 50 euros per month.
+The additional income that the farmers earn in this way is often below the poverty line.

 The families normally live either in adjacent villages or in solitary, simple houses on their agricultural land.
 Each family works for itself.
 Within these smallholder structures in the Chinese agriculture, there is usually no superordinated management with which the families comply.
 At best, they process their tea collectively in a preprocessing factory, in case it is in communal ownership and does not belong to any company.
 Mainly the tea is bought by companies who process it in their own factories.

 With the economic success of China, a significant rural exodus started.
-The young family members are away as migrant workers or they settled in the big cities, where they can earn an income that’s often 10 to 20 times higher than the one in the tea cultivation of their parents.
+The young family members are away as migrant workers or they settled in the big cities, where they can earn an income, which is often 10 to 20 times higher than the one in the tea cultivation of their parents.

 The kids of the migrants live with their grandparents in the countryside and go to school there.
 The schools up to 9th grade are public and free of charge.
-The families convene once a year for the spring festival in their hometown.
-The kids often see their parents only once per year for a few days.
+The families get together once a year for the spring festival in their hometown.
+The kids often see their parents only once a year for a few days.

 The smallholder farmers who work in the tea farms are often older than 50 years and can hardly accomplish the hard physical labour in the fields.
 As their entitlement to social benefits is limited, they are forced to work until the end of their life, or they let their land for rent and receive additional assistance from the family members who left for the city.